-Homework slip sent home, formatted and numbered for continuity and familiarity.
-Noted in planner.
+Homework slip sent home, noted in planner.
 Homework jotters provided.
 Record of completion, standard and effort kept in student profile.
 Where possible formative assessment given, e.g. two stars and a wish or comment.

 Certificate classes

 Record of homework given out and when completed kept in individual student profiles.
 Letters to parents/carers if pattern of non-completed homework emerges.